 Picking the Best CRM Software

-What should you be looking for when selecting CRM software?
+selecting CRM software?
 Well it depends on what is important to you, but let me offer a few tips that may help you in the selection process.
 While it seems almost impossible to differentiate one CRM solution from another other than by price, all CRM systems are not alike.
 The first thing you need to do is determine what problem you are trying to address.
 Most CRM systems address three specific business requirements.

 One Central Database of All Customer Information